gnea/grbl/README.md

 ![GitHub Logo](/doc/media/Grbl Logo 250px.png)
 ***
 _This is a special version with servo support instead of spindle/laser PWM_

+- The PWM frequency is set to 62.5Hz (prescaler 1/1024)
+- The pulse width range is 0.63ms to 2.2ms
+- S0 does not deactivate the PWM, but instead send min pulse width
+- Set the max.
+S-value to `$30=255` to get a S-value range of 0-255
+- You should have a M3S0 at the start of your gcode to activate the servo and M5 at end to deactivate it
 ***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on an Arduino with a 328p processor (Uno, Duemilanove, Nano, Micro, etc).

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.